MS-SJF-Projects/agent-lab/setup-fork/README.md

 # Set up local development environment

-The repository you will be working on is this repository .
+The repository you will be working on is this repository.
 To set up your environment for local development in this repository, you have to create a fork of the above repository under your personal github account.
 This ensures that your changes don't affect the original repository or the changes of other users.